Clean & Verify (Plain-English Guide)

 A simple, reliable workflow

-Start from the intent event
+Step 1: Start from the intent event

 Example: AcmeCorp visited /pricing and /integrations (3 min each).

-Map the account
+Step 2: Map the account

 Confirm the company domain (acmecorp.com) and match to your CRM account if it exists.

-Infer the likely person (use clues)
+Step 3: Infer the likely person (use clues)

-Pull candidates from a data source
+Step 4: Pull candidates from a data source

 Use Apollo/ZoomInfo: filter by title keywords, seniority, geography, department.
 Export 2-5 likely champions.

-De-dupe & format
+Step 5: De-dupe and format

 One row per person (Name, Title, Email, LinkedIn, Company, Domain).
 Fix casing, remove emojis, kill role addresses (info@, sales@, support@).

-Verify emails before sending
+Step 6: Verify emails before sending

+Run through LeadMagic or NeverBounce.
+Keep only Valid for email sends.
 For Catch-all/Unknown, prefer LinkedIn DM or call first; or send very small, personalized batches.

-Log the decision
+Step 7: Log the decision

 Save Reason for outreach (e.g., "Pricing+Integrations in single session; RevOps persona").
 Future you will thank you.